 If you're serious about getting rid of ticks on your property or preventing ticks, there is no match for Tick Control, LLC.
 Contact us today to schedule your tick spraying appointment and experience the finest tick control methods available in CT.

 HAVE A TICK INFESTATION IN YOUR YARD?

 We can help!
-Deer ticks and dog tick are no match for our highly-trained professionals.
+Deer tick and dog tick infestations in house and yard are no match for our highly-trained professionals.
 We offer the safest, most thorough and effective service money can buy.
 We use only quality name-brand tick control products paired with commercial high-pressure tick sprayers.
 The end result is protection at every inch of your backyard.

 IS THERE TICK CONTROL NEAR ME?

 Do you provide tick control for acreage in my town?
 Yes!
 Tick Control, LLC services Fairfield County and New Haven County.
 We have tick exterminators in your neighborhood.
 If you see one of our truck, simply stop us and ask for a FREE quote.
 Our highly trained staff would be happy to serve you.

 THE TICK OF 2021: GULF COAST TICKS IN CONNECTICUT

 By Catherine Stanley-Davis - TICK CONTROL, LLC | Greenwich | Staff Writer